CybercentreCanada/assemblyline_client/README.md

         # Then do stuff with full submission (print for example)
         print full_submission

+#### Using search parameters

+You can pass search parameters for any given query.
+The following examples a SOLR facet search to get the top users submitting to a server:

+    kwargs = {'facet':'on', 'facet.field':'submission.submitter', 'facet.sort':'count', 'facet.limit':50, 'rows':0}  # rows=0 so that only facet results return
+    c.search.submission('times.submitted:[NOW-7DAYS TO NOW]', **kwargs)

 #### Listen for message instead of querying for data

 You can listen on the different message queues and execute a callback on each message.